trento-project/docs/guides/manual-installation.md

 If you don't have a Prometheus instance running and you don't want to install one, you can continue without doing so.
 The downside is that trento will not be able to collect metrics from prometheus and the integrated graphs will not work.

-#### Option 3: Install prometheus using the unsupported PackageHub repository
+#### Option 3: Install prometheus using the **unsupported** PackageHub repository

+> Note: PackageHub packages are tested by SUSE, but they do not come with the same level of support as the core SLES packages.
+> Users should assess the suitability of these packages based on their own risk tolerance and support needs.

 Enable PackageHub repository: